How Wide Is a Wheelchair? Wheelchair Sizing [Updated 2020]

 This is mostly applicable to the main entering section of a doorway.
 It can also apply when there is a wall or barrier that may be blocking the wheelchair’s approach.

 Apart from sharp turns, if your situation is at a place where the doors don’t comply with the ADA accessibility rules such as places outside the US, you can purchase a wheelchair that’s specifically designed for the narrow doorways.
 This should be a transport wheelchair.

 To accommodate individuals that use wheelchairs hotels, eateries, and snacking joints should have tables that a wheelchair can easily access.
 The average counter top or dining table for a wheelchair should be raised to allow enough space for the 30” standard lap height.

-It is also important that you consider the average width of a standard wheelchair when creating the right dining spaces.
+It is also important that you consider the average width of a nova wheelchair when creating the right dining spaces.
 It should be accessible and easy to use when on a wheelchair.

 NOTE: If you have a ramp or want to create a ramp on your home, ensure that you get the right wheelchair ramp design measurements.